Who We Are

 For every story we publish you can be fairly confident that we’ve looked into a dozen more and dropped them, because we believe in accountability, not fitting the facts into a handy narrative.
-While we’re at it, in so far as we can, we leave the overtly political slant to others.
-Investigative reporting designed to amplify the policy views of one group at the expense of another is a truly unfortunate development and one we seek to avoid.
+While we’re at it, in so far as we can, we will leave the overtly political slant to others.
+Investigative reporting that amplifies a group’s policy views is a truly unfortunate development and one we seek to avoid.

 What is SIRF’s business model?

 We don’t have one.
 We are reader supported.
-We write about the capital markets, but receive no benefit for doing so.
-We do not take advertising.
-There is nothing we do that makes us economically or legally dependent on anyone else.
+We write about the capital markets, but do not benefit from any asset price movements.
+We do not accept advertising or sponsored stories.
+Nothing the foundation does makes us economically or legally dependent on anyone else.

-We are organized as a nonprofit and have obtained for tax-exempt status under Internal Revenue Service section 501(c) 3.
+We are organized as a nonprofit and in 2013 obtained tax-exempt status under Internal Revenue Service section 501(c)3.

 SIRF is a proud dues paying member of the Institute for Nonprofit News, an organization founded in 2009 to serve as a clearinghouse for assisting independent investigative news organizations with their logistical, operational and business development issues.